MacPenguin

 Warning!
 If you don't know that you are destroying any data on your disk by doing this, maybe you shouldn't be doing this. :)

 Second, put a copy of "Apple HD Setup" on your emergency disk if it isn't there already.
 Reboot the machine using this disk.
-Go into the Setup tool and click "Partition".
-Delete your main Mac partition, and create 3 more in its place.
+Open HD Setup and click "Partition".
+Create 3 partitions in place of the large MacOS partition.
 I recommend a large "A/UX Misc." root partition and a swap partition of size about double the RAM size.
-Oh, and don't forget to have enough room for a Mac partition.
-(About 10 meg will be the minimum.)
+About 10 MB is sufficient for a minimal MacOS partition.

-Third, reboot again with the install disks and reinstall MacOS on the Mac partition.
+Third, reboot again with the install disks and reinstall MacOS on the new Mac partition.
 Unbackup your data, if you saved any.

 You're done.